John, Duke of Berry: Art patron

 John, Duke of Berry was the owner of the Fonthill vase, made in Jingdezhen, China, the earliest piece of Chinese porcelain documented to reach Europe, in 1338.

 John of Berry was also a notable patron who commissioned works such as the most famous Book of Hours, the Très Riches Heures.
 "Like other works produced on the duke’s auspices, this model of elegance reflected many of the artistic tendencies of the time in its fusion of Flemish realism, of the refined Parisian style, and of Italian panel-painting techniques."
 Admiring the artistic productions of Jean Pucelle, John employed several well-known artists such as the Limbourg Brothers, Jacquemart de Hesdin, the Master of the Brussels Initials, and André Beauneveu.
 His curiosity to illumination and patronage led to much success on preserving and absorbing talented miniaturist painters.
 His spending on his art collection severely taxed his estates, and he was deeply in debt when he died in 1416 at Paris.

 Works created for him include the manuscripts known as the Très Riches Heures, the Belles Heures of Jean de France, Duc de Berry and (parts of) the Turin-Milan Hours.
 Goldsmith's work includes the Holy Thorn Reliquary and Royal Gold Cup, both in the British Museum.

 The web site of the Louvre says of him:

 By his exacting taste, by his tireless search for artists, from Jacquemart de Hesdin to the Limbourg brothers, Jean de Berry made a decisive contribution to the renewal of art which took place in his time and to a number of religious houses, notably Notre Dame de Paris.

-After the death of John's maternal grandfather, John the Blind, during the Battle of Crecy (1346), the famed court composer and poet Guillaume de Machaut entered into the service of John of Berry.
+After the death of John's maternal grandfather, John the Blind, King of Bohemia, during the Battle of Crécy (1346), the famed court composer and poet Guillaume de Machaut entered into the service of John of Berry.